 The parties in both of the above state derivative lawsuits participated in a mediation held on September 24, 2018.
 On May 6, 2019, the parties reached an agreement in principle regarding corporate governance reforms to be implemented in settlement of the action.
-The parties have not yet formalized a settlement, however, which is subject to several conditions, including the execution of a stipulation of settlement that is satisfactory to all parties, negotiation regarding an award of attorney fees, and preliminary and final approval from the court, among other things.
-Settlement discussions are ongoing.
-We have not recorded any liability as of June 30, 2019 as our insurance carrier will fund the settlement amount.
+The parties fully executed a stipulation of settlement on July 14, 2020.
+A motion for preliminary approval of the settlement was filed in the United Stated District Court for the Central District of California on July 27, 2020.
+A hearing on the motion for preliminary approval of the settlement is currently scheduled for August 28, 2020.
+We have not recorded any liability as of June 30, 2020 as our insurance carrier will fund the settlement amount.